prainar/peer/08-feed-with-posts/README.md

 Describe your bonus improvement here.
 For example:

-> **Bonus Improvement:** Added profile picture upload and preview using a custom React component.
-This enhances user engagement and personalization.
+> **Bonus Improvement:** Added infinite scroll to the feed using Intersection Observer in React.
+This allows users to seamlessly browse more content.

 ---